LeoLeBras/react-redux-starter-kit/README.md

 ```

 This will start a lightweight development server (webpack dev server) with live reloading.
-Then open `App.xcodeproj` in Xcode, build and run the project.
-(support for android coming soon)

 ##### How to build for production ?
 ```shell